 Exploring Exmoor National Park

-Whilst the cottages at Stockham Fam are very cosy and comfortable, there are a whole host of activities to get you out and about in the local area.
+Whilst the cottages at Stockham Fam are of course extremely cosy and comfortable, there are a whole host of activities to get you out and about in the local area.
 Exmoor National Park is the ultimate location for those who love walking, visiting pubs, cycling, horse riding, hunting, shooting, fishing, bird watching, canoeing, kayaking, wild swimming and even sunbathing on the glorious North Devon beaches that are not far away.

 Exmoor is one of Britain’s best kept secrets, as it has fewer tourists than any of our other National Parks.
 With no main line railways, motorways or airports nearby, it takes a little bit of effort to get here, but it’s definitely worth it!